Subcompact crossover SUV: Europe

 European figures for B-segment SUV (including off-roaders) had rapidly increased during the 2010s.
 Between 2000 and 2009, sales volume only doubled 60,000 units in 2000 to 125,000 units according to JATO Dynamics.
 However, IHS Markit noted that sales of the segment in Europe between 2010 and 2016 increased nearly tenfold from 134,000 units to 1.13 million units.
 Industry analyst LMC Automotive predicts sales will reach 2.3 million in 2023 and will steadily rise to reach almost 3 million by 2028.

 In 2010, Nissan introduced the Juke which was produced in the UK and Japan.
 Many other nameplates entered the market between 2012 and 2013, which included the Dacia Duster, Chevrolet Trax, Ford EcoSport, Opel Mokka, Peugeot 2008, Suzuki SX4 S-Cross, and Renault Captur.

 Volkswagen entered the segment in 2017 with the release of the Volkswagen T-Roc, positioned below the Tiguan.
 Other models such as the Citroën C3 Aircross, SEAT Arona and Hyundai Kona further boosted growth in 2017.
 In that year, B-SUV accounted for 10 percent of the overall automobile market.

 Several manufacturers have changed their product mix by introducing subcompact crossovers to replace mini MPVs in Europe due to the popularity of the former and the declining sales of the latter.
 Models from the segment was seen a fit replacement for mini MPVs.
 The examples are the Citroën C3 Aircross which replaced the Citroën C3 Picasso and Opel Crossland X replacing the Opel Meriva.

 According to data from JATO Dynamics, sales in 2021 totalled 2,018,791 units, representing 37 percent of the SUV market and 17 percent of the overall automobile market.
 Petrol-powered vehicles dominated the segment with 72 percent of sales in the first 10 months of 2021, followed by diesel at 14 percent.
 Full-electric models accounted for 5.1 percent of sales in the same period.
 According to JATO's data for Europe, seven European car brands that focused their efforts on developing SUVs, have seen their overall sales in the B and C segments fall dramatically between 2001 and 2021.

+According to data from JATO Dynamics, sales in 2024 totalled 2,460,000 units, representing 36 percent of the SUV market and 19,1 percent of the overall automobile market.